 (This list provided by https://www.poolsafely.gov/parents/safety-tips.)

 If you or a family member suffered a pool-related injury, you should consult with a injury lawyer in Boston immediately.
 SUGARMAN lawyers specialize in premises and product liability claims.
-Call us at 617-542-1000, email info@sugarman.com, or fill out a Contact Form.
+Call us at 617-542-1000, email , or fill out a Contact Form.